bleighk/Question-App/README.md

 -------
 1. Generated answers and question topic are linking to an undefined page, resulting in an error.

+2. Text box can stretch beyond the boundaries of the form submission window.

 ###Planned future updates: